‘Van life' is becoming increasingly popular with couples and small families that want the flexibility of a car and the convenience of an RV.

 - Interior lights, USB plugs, and 12V power outlets (no household outlets).

 JUCY was founded in New Zealand and is well-established there and in Australia.
-If you want JUCY van camping in the USA, you'll find locations in Los Angeles, Las Vegas, and San Francisco.
-The Trailblazer model we drove sleeps four people.
-JUCY also offers the Wavefarer, which sleeps two people and doesn’t have the “Penthouse” pop-up tent.
+If you want JUCY van camping in North America, you'll find locations in Los Angeles, Las Vegas, San Francisco, and Vancouver, Canada.

 You need to be prepared when van camping in a JUCY Mini RV.
 After all, it's a minivan, so it's important to pack light and be aware of the following JUCY van camping tips that will help you travel and sleep comfortably.